mloskot/vcpkg-test/README.md

 Collection of minimal client programs linking against variety of libraries deployed by [Vcpkg](https://github.com/Microsoft/vcpkg).

+## Goals

-Goal: Basic verification of Vcpkg packages usability on Windows.
+* Verify usability of Vcpkg packages selection.
+* Show how to use Vcpkg packages in CMakeLists.txt.

 ## Prerequisites